openai/atari-reset/README.md

 Codebase for learning to play Atari from demonstrations.
 Contrary to other work on learning from demonstrations we learn to maximize the score using pure RL, rather than trying to imitate the demo.

 All learning is done through RL on the regular Atari environments, but we automatically build a curriculum for our agent by starting the rollouts from points in a demonstration provided by a human expert: We start by having each RL episode begin near the end of the demonstration.
-Once the agent is able to beat or at least tie the score of the demonstrator on the remaining part of the game, in at least 20\% of the rollouts, we slowly move the starting point back in time.
+Once the agent is able to beat or at least tie the score of the demonstrator on the remaining part of the game in at least 20% of the rollouts, we slowly move the starting point back in time.
 We keep doing this until the agent is playing from the start of the game, without using the demo at all, at which point we have an RL-trained agent beating or tying the human expert on the entire game.

 ![](graphics/montezuma.png)